ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training

 The arguments hold when the number of feature-interoperable models $n$ increases.
 Therefore, if we write down their averaged logits, we can factor out the head,~\ie {

 } It implies that the averaged feature can be viewed as this ensemble's feature,~\ie $\cF^\mathrm{(bct,ens)}(x)=\frac{1}{N}\sum \cF^\mathrm{(bct)}_n(x)$.

-\myparagraph{A two-dimensional example.} To illustrate the behavior of models in feature space, we create a toy example by selecting three classes\footnote{``Labrador retriever" (n02099712), ``Weimaraner" (n02092339), and ``French bulldog'' (n02108915).} from ImageNet~\cite{deng2009imagenet} and training a ResNet-18-like models with a slight modification: the penultimate layer's dimension is changed to 2.
-The feature level visualization is presented in \Cref{supp_fig:toy_model_single} and~\Cref{supp_fig:hist2d_clt}.
-We can observe the similar observations as in the logit space after the penultimate layer features are aligned with BCT~\cite{shen2020bct}.
+\myparagraph{A two-dimensional example.} Similar to ~\cref{sec:prob:toy_example}, to illustrate the behavior of negative flips in the feature space, we create a toy example by selecting three classes\footnote{``Labrador retriever'' (n02099712), ``Weimaraner'' (n02092339), and ``French bulldog'' (n02108915).} from ImageNet~\cite{deng2009imagenet} and training a ResNet-18-like model with a slight modification such that the penultimate layer's dimension is changed to 2.
+The feature level visualization is presented in \cref{supp_fig:toy_model_single} and~\ref{supp_fig:hist2d_clt}.
+We can observe similar observations as in the logit space after the penultimate layer features are aligned with BCT~\cite{shen2020bct}.

-\myparagraph{Validations on higher dimensions.} We repeat the high-dimensional validation in text on the penultimate layer features, the results are shown in \Cref{supp_fig:hist_high_dim:feat_diff}.
-We see that the PMF curve fits the histogram of single models well, implying that feature of these models could indeed follow a Normal distribution.
-We conduct the same experiments above on many more images and the conclusion holds well.
-If we move to ensembles of $m$ models each, the feature difference follows another normal distribution whose co-variance matrix is scaled by a factor of $m$, ~\ie $\Delta\vz^\mathrm{(ens)}\sim\cN\left(0,\frac{2}{m}\mSigma\right)$.
-We demonstrate that the rest of histograms are indeed consistent with the estimated PMF of $\| \Delta\vz^\mathrm{(ens)} \|^2$ (dashed lines in \Cref{supp_fig:hist_high_dim:feat_diff}).
+\myparagraph{Validations on higher dimensions.} We repeat the high-dimensional validation in text on the penultimate layer features, the results are shown in~\cref{supp_fig:hist_high_dim:feat_diff}.
+We see that the PMF curve fits the histogram of single models well, implying that features of these models could indeed follow a Normal distribution.
+We conducted the same experiments above on many more images and the conclusion holds well.
+If we move to ensembles of $m$ models each, the feature difference follows another normal distribution whose co-variance matrix is scaled by a factor of $m$, ~\ie $\Delta\vz^\mathrm{(ens)}\sim\mathcal{N}\left(\vzero,\frac{2}{m}\mSigma\right)$.
+We demonstrate that the rest of the histograms are indeed consistent with the estimated PMF of $\| \Delta\vz^\mathrm{(ens)} \|^2$ (dashed lines in \cref{supp_fig:hist_high_dim:feat_diff}).